← All varieties

 Fruit

-Closed (Downing).
-Beach specifies medium to large, closed or partly open; lobes short, broad, acute.
+Calyx: Downing: closed.
+Beach: medium to large, closed or partly open; lobes short, broad, acute.

-Downing describes the basin as broad, of moderate depth.
-Beach gives it as shallow to medium in depth, narrow to moderately wide, abrupt, broadly furrowed.
-[The two sources conflict on width: Downing calls it broad; Beach says narrow to moderately wide.]
+Basin: Downing: broad, of moderate depth.
+Beach: shallow to medium in depth, narrow to moderately wide, abrupt, broadly furrowed.

 Season

-September to October (Downing); September to early winter (Beach); Autumn (Thomas).
+September to October (Downing); September to early winter (Beach); autumn (Thomas).

 Uses

 Valuable for family use and stock feeding (Downing).
-A beautiful and excellent sweet apple (Beach).

 Not described in source.